jacquelyn-bradshaw/Assignments/README.md

 To create a branch named development you run the command `git branch development`

-Here is a screenshot showing use of the commands for creating a branch, listing your branches and switching branch.
+Here is a screenshot showing use of the commands for creating a branch, listing your branches and switching branch:

 <img src="images/creating-a-branch-screenshot.png" alt="Screenshot of me creating a branch" width="600" height="210">